-Anal cancer is associated with HPV infection and common in men who have sex with men and in immunosuppressed patients, especially people living with HIV.
+Anal cancer is associated with human papillomavirus infection and common in men who have sex with men and in immunosuppressed patients, especially people living with HIV.

 The most common type of anal cancer is squamous cell carcinoma.